-Season 2 of The Girlfriend Experience (which debuted its first four episodes at TIFF) dives into the lives of two very different women with ties to the sex industry.
+Season 2 of The Girlfriend Experience—which premiers today!—dives into the lives of two very different women with ties to the sex industry.
 Michel Ghanem discusses intimacy, vulnerability and sex work in the show’s second (and most polarizing) season.

 The second season of The Girlfriend Experience hopes to be polarizing.
 “The beauty of what’s happened in season two is that it annihilates everything that was done in season one — a scorched earth approach, that was the idea,” Executive Producer Steven Soderbergh told the audience at the Toronto International Film Festival premiere.
 The season’s efforts at polarizing viewers (which Soderbergh believes will draw viewers in rather than alienate them) echoes its internal ethos.
 The second season will delve into dualities and binaries, confronting morality, control, and identity by way of two parallel storylines — a retired sex worker forced into witness protection in New Mexico, and a woman caught in political corruption in Washington, D.C.